Tokyo's top prosecutor set to resign, in blow to Japan PM Abe

 TOKYO: Tokyo's top prosecutor was set to resign after a report that he gambled illegally during Japan's coronavirus state of emergency, media said on Thursday (May 21), in a blow to Prime Minister Shinzo Abe, whose support has been hit over his handling of the pandemic.

-Earlier this week, Abe's government gave up its push to enact a bill during the current session of parliament that would raise prosecutors' retirement age to 65 from 63, and allow the cabinet to defer retirement of senior prosecutors for a further three years.
+Abe's government this week abandoned its push to enact a bill during the current session of parliament that would raise prosecutors' retirement age to 65 from 63, and let the cabinet defer retirement of senior prosecutors for a further three years, a step critics said threatened judicial independence.

 READ: Japan puts off bid to raise prosecutors' retirement age after backlash: Media